While there is no direct formula to get the word count in Google Sheets, you can easily get it by using a combination of a few functions.

 =IF(A2="","",COUNTIF(SPLIT(A2," "),"<>the))"))

-Get the Word Count When Words are of a Specific Length
+How to Check the Word Count In Google Sheets When Words Are of a Specific Length

 In case you want to get the word count of only those words which are above a specific character length, you can do that as well with formulas in Google Sheets.